Marmalade Hot Cross Buns

 Put the currants and raisins in a heat proof bowl and cover with boiling water.
 Set aside to plump.

-If using instant yeast, dissolve it in the warm milk and wait about 5 minutes until it starts to foam.
+If using fresh yeast, dissolve it in the warm milk and wait about 5 minutes until it starts to foam.
 Then combine all ingredients (other than the dried fruit) in the bowl of a standing mixer fitted with the dough hook.
 Mix on low speed until combined, then increase speed to medium and knead until dough is smooth and elastic, about 5 minutes.

 Drain the currants and raisins and fold them into the dough by hand.
 Cover the bowl with plastic wrap and a tea towel, and set aside in a warm place to rise until doubled in size, about an hour and a half (or put the dough in the fridge for a long overnight rise).